 Consider this a trek, although there may be occasion to use hands for short sections of easy scrambling.
 No previous climbing or trekking experience is necessary.

 A good grounding in Alpine climbing is ideal.
 Knowledge of basic knots and ropework with a background in Scottish Winter II or Alpine PD.
-Competence use of crampons and self arrest techniques is preferable.
+Competence in use of crampons and self arrest techniques is preferable.
 All still will be re-taught and practiced in situ.

 Competent Alpine climbing ability.
 Should be comfortable on Scottish Winter III ground or Alpine AD.
 Complete understanding and confidence in use of your technical kit will be required.